d9pouces/PolyArchiv/README.md

 Configuration
 -------------

-The default configuration directory is `/etc/nagiback`.
-However, if you installed it in a virtualenv, then its default config dir is `$VIRTUALENV/etc/nagiback`.
+The default configuration directory is `/etc/polysauv`.
+However, if you installed it in a virtualenv, then its default config dir is `$VIRTUALENV/etc/polysauv`.
-Otherwise, you can specify another config dir with `nagiback -C /my/config/dir`.
+Otherwise, you can specify another config dir with `polysauv -C /my/config/dir`.

 This directory should contain configuration files for local repositories (like `my-local.local`) as well as remote repositories (like `my-remote.remote`).